Ayelet Shaked: Minister of Justice

 Shaked was placed third on the Jewish Home list for the 2015 elections, and was re-elected to the Knesset.
 On 6 May 2015, it was reported that Prime Minister Benjamin Netanyahu had agreed to appoint Shaked as Minister of Justice as part of a plan to form a new coalition government.
 Shaked took office as Justice Minister on 14 May 2015.

 In July 2015, Shaked announced that she was forming a committee to create a stable legal structure for the Israeli settlements in the West Bank.
 The formation of the committee was agreed upon in the coalition agreement between Bayit Yehudi and Likud.
 She has stated: "There are many areas in Judea and Samaria, whose legal status has not been organized.
 It's time to remove the legal ambiguity, and allow the residents of Judea and Samaria, many of whom live in settlements that were built by the Israeli government, to live without the persistent fear of challenges to their property ownership".
 The legal status of the West Bank is disputed; the Palestinians, the UN, human rights organizations and most of the international community consider it to be occupied Palestinian territory.

 In January 2016, Shaked sponsored a bill in the Knesset that would require non-governmental organizations ("NGOs") that receive a majority of their funding from "foreign government entities" to be so labeled.
 In an interview in The Washington Post she stated that the law would foster transparency by giving the public the right "to know which NGOs are receiving most of their support from foreign governments and therefore representing foreign government interests."
+She further explained that this was a standard she wasn't willing to apply to foreign private donors, pointed out to provide the disproportionate source of funding for conservative NGOs, because she viewed countries' governments' diplomatic channels in and of themselves as providing so much interference "above the radar" that they compensated that given "below the radar" by the private donors, with the ability for them bypassing this process upsetting the already-fair equilibrium.

-In June 2016 the Israeli Knesset passed a comprehensive law against terrorism, forbidding any kind of terrorism and support of terrorism, and setting severe punishments for terrorists.
+In June 2016 the Israeli Knesset passed a comprehensive 2016 Counter-Terrorism Law, forbidding any kind of terrorism and support of terrorism, and setting severe punishments for terrorists.
 The law also regulates legal efforts against terrorism and counter-terrorism measures.
 The law was sponsored and promoted by Justice Minister Shaked.

 In June 2019 Netanyahu dismissed Shaked from the government.